America the Beautiful (TV series)

-America the Beautiful is a docuseries that aims to showcase North America's natural diversity and extreme conditions.
-The series is narrated by Michael B. Jordan and premiered on Disney+ on July 4, 2022 as a Disney+ Original, under the National Geographic banner.
+America the Beautiful is a documentary television series dedicated to showcase North America's natural diversity and extreme conditions.
+The series is narrated by Michael B. Jordan and premiered on Disney+ on July 4, 2022, as a Disney+ Original, under the National Geographic banner.
+The series was removed from Disney+ on May 26, 2023.

 Production

 National Geographic produced the series as a streaming exclusive for Disney.
 Before the showed premiered in July 2022, Disney announced that they would be working with V/SPEED Films on the series, who supplied footage that was captured using cinema-grade cameras mounted to fighter jets, which is a first for the industry.
+Joe Trapanese composed the score of the documentary.

 Episodes

 Release

 The series was released on July 4, 2022, coinciding with Independence Day in the United States.
+It consists of six episodes.

+Reception

+Critical response

+The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.90/10, based on 5 critic reviews.
+Metacritic gave the series a weighted average score of 84 out of 100 based on 4 critic reviews, indicating "generally favorable reviews".

+Joel Keller of Decider wrote, "Despite the series' scattershot focus, America The Beautiful has more than enough spectacular footage to satisfy fans of nature docuseries."
+John Anderson of The Wall Street Journal said, "It's a feel-good physical exam of the third largest and "most diverse" continent, environmentally speaking, and while there's no voice saying, "I'm North America and I approve this message," if a place could run for president, this show could be the campaign ad."

+Stephanie Morgan of Common Sense Media gave America the Beautiful a grade of 4 out of 5 stars, praised the presence of educational value, and complimented the positive messages and role models, writing, "Nature footage and storytelling like nothing seen before."
+Aimee Mills of Collider included America the Beautiful in their "10 Best Wildlife Documentaries On Disney+ Right Now" list, saying, "With stunning shots of nature at its finest, it's a great new series to get stuck into if you're in the mood for beautiful landscape visuals from the Arctic to the deep South."